 Now’s the time to get your flu shot.
 The flu shot is covered for people with Medicare from providers that accept Medicare or your Medicare plan.
 You can safely get a flu vaccine at your doctor’s office, pharmacy, or other local provider.
 The flu can be very serious for people who are 65 years and older.
 A flu shot is your best protection from getting and spreading the virus.
 Getting the shot can help you stay healthy and, if you do...

 During this time of severe drought, some folks may be experiencing wells going dry.
 It is not a good idea to dump water into wells for a number of reasons, a few of which are that the water would simply leak out into the surrounding ground, and what didn’t might actually contaminate the well.
 Citizens who may be experiencing low water levels in wells are also encouraged to take the following steps: Avoid filling wells by a water hauler or...

-September 17, 2020, AUGUSTA, MAINE – Maine’s Drought Task Force met virtually to discuss the worsening drought conditions across the state.
-Since the Task Force met two weeks ago, more than 56% of the State is now under severe drought conditions.
-Conditions in parts of Aroostook County have fallen into extreme drought conditions, prompting the Small Business Association to enact a drought declaration.
-“Below normal rainfall is expected over the next week for most of Maine.
+October 16th 2020, AUGUSTA, MAINE – Maine’s Drought Task Force met virtually Thursday to discuss the ongoing drought conditions across the state.
+Since the Task Force met two weeks ago, much of the State continues with severe drought conditions, while portions of Penobscot, Piscataquis and northern Aroostook County are still experiencing extreme drought conditions.
+Above normal rainfall is expected over the next week for most of Maine.
 The National Weather Service reported some improvements due to the rainfall received since...